What is Economic Rent?

 Economic Rent Calculation

-As defined above, economic rent is defined as the difference between marginal product and opportunity cost.
+As defined above, economic rent is the difference between marginal product and opportunity cost.
 The relationship can be summarized with the following equation:

 Economic Rent = Marginal Product – Opportunity Cost